kevinobee/markdown-cv/index.md

 Initially joined with another developer for a limited contract engagement.
 In three months we were able to deliver C# templates and build automation for CluedIn's crawling and data processing layers.

 Joined the development team and for two years helped expand the set of external integrations that CluedIn were able to offer.
-Significant enhancements were made to the existing .NET Framework applications to support existing product services whilst migrating the system to a containerized NET Core code base.Initially joined with another developer for a limited contract engagement.
-In three months we were able to deliver C# templates and build automation for CluedIn's crawling and data processing layers.
-Joined the development team and for two years helped expand the set of external integrations that CluedIn were able to offer.
 Significant enhancements were made to the existing .NET Framework applications to support existing product services whilst migrating the system to a containerized NET Core code base.

 Skills: ASP.NET Core · Application Security · Docker · C# · ASP.NET Web API · Software Design · DevOps